OrlinKadyov03/OOP-Training/README.md

 # OOP-Training
 OOP - Exercises for understanding.
-From simple to hard..
+From simple to hard.